CodeScop/Oge-Mai-Field-Guide/allresources.md

   - DESERT: Gansu Battle: Furoxi (400 words, 1 Steel Fishing Rod for 0-1, usually 1 with enough Luck)
   - WATER:
     - Riza Stone Chest: 6-11
-    - Riza Battles: Furoxi (400 words, 1 Steel Fishing Rod for 0-1, usually 1 with enough Luck),  Wyvern (1300 words for 1-3), Patliadu (750 words, 1 Harpoon for 1),Yala (520 words, 2 Rope, 2 River Grass for 1), Trainee (1000 words, 20 Coins for 0-1, usually 1 with enough Luck), Riza Battles: Knusha (1200 words, 1 Leaf Boots, 4 Rope, 2 River Grass for 1)
+    - Furoxi (400 words & possess 1 Upgraded Steel Fishing Rod for 0-1, usually 1 with enough Luck),  Wyvern (1300 words for 1-3), Patliadu (750 words, 1 Harpoon for 1),Yala (520 words, 2 Rope, 2 River Grass for 1), Trainee (1000 words, 20 Coins for 0-1, usually 1 with enough Luck), Riza Battles: Knusha (1200 words, 1 Leaf Boots, 4 Rope, 2 River Grass for 1)
     - SurfaceC Battle: Wyvern (1300 words for 1-3), Yala (520 words for 1), Droxa (1800 words for 1-3), Knusha (1200 words for 1)
-    - Balance Battles: Furoxi (400 words, 1 Steel Fishing Rod for 0-1, usually 1 with enough Luck), Castu (450 words, 1 Water Mask for 1), Isartu (720 words for 1), Nuig (850 words, 1 Water Mask for 1), River Goddess (5000 words for 2)
+    - Balance Battles: Furoxi (400 words & possess 1 Upgraded Steel Fishing Rod for 0-1, usually 1 with enough Luck), Castu (450 words, 1 Water Mask for 1), Isartu (720 words for 1), Nuig (850 words, 1 Water Mask for 1), River Goddess (5000 words for 2)
     - Post-HuntS3 Riza Battle: Weekiwa (900 words for 1-3)
 - **Buy:** 140 Coins in Item Shop/Luko's Inn
 - **Sell price:** 30 Coins (DO NOT sell unless you have >200, or >1000 if you want to maximize Luck in a niche late-game opportunity)